 They do.
 All American kids have too many toys.
 There are toys they never play with.
 Toys they’ve forgotten about.
 And toys they’ve outgrown.
 There are probably even a few that are damaged or broken.

 Make it a point to regularly prune your kids’ toy collections.
 Small kids tend to fall in love with whatever toy is in front of them, even ones they haven’t played with in months.
 If your kids are under 7 years old, it’s a good idea to thin out their toy clutter while they’re in school or out of the house.
 See this video for a great example of organizing during school hours.
 If your children are older and have a better understanding of charity, you can involve them in the process and emphasize the importance of donations*.
 Even with kids over 7, some personalities are just not into it and you may have to do some sneaky removing.

 As you sort through all the toys, use 3 containers for your piles.Pro tip: Placing items directly into a bag or trash can as you sort saves time because you only handle each item once.
 Click To Tweet

-Donate bag: High quality toys in good condition but are no longer played with or wanted.
+Donate bag: High quality toys in good condition which are no longer played with or wanted.
 This includes toys your kids have outgrown.